 The organ (W G Vowles of Bristol) dates from 1885.

-A large memorial on the South wall commemorates the Reed Family – George Reed had the Manor House, The Reed’s Arms Hotel, Catherine and Julia Terraces and the first school built in Burnham.
+A large memorial on the South wall commemorates the Reed Family – George Reed had the Manor House, The Reed’s Arms Hotel, Catherine and Julia Terraces and the new National School built in Burnham.
 The pulpit is Jacobean with a modern sounding board – the wood has been repaired and painted many colours during the centuries.
 The present green painting in the Church was done in 1974.